DEBT SOLUTIONS

 Generally, most types of unsecured debts can be included in a DRO, including credit card, personal/bank loans and overdrafts.

 Certain unsecured debts, such as child maintenance/support, student loans and court fines related to criminal activities, cannot be included.
-All secured debts, and hire purchase are also unable to be included
+All secured debts, and hire purchase are also unable to be included.

 For the purpose of a DRO, anything valuable that you own is considered an asset.
 This includes certain vehicles, savings, stocks and antique items.